jhalterman/jhalterman.github.io/_posts/2016-07-31-testing-multi-threaded-code.md

 waiter.await(1, TimeUnit.SECONDS);
 ```

-In this test, we can see that Waiter has taken the place of our `CountdownLatch` and`AtomicReference`.
+In this test, we can see that Waiter has taken the place of our `CountDownLatch` and`AtomicReference`.
 Through the Waiter we block the main test thread, perform our assertion, then resume the main test thread so that the test can complete.
 If the assertion were to fail, the `waiter.await` call automatically unblocks and throws the failure, causing our test to pass or fail as it should, even when asserting from another thread.

 ## More Parallel